Horizontal-org/Tella-website/docs/Connections/nearby-sharing.md

 Tap the Nearby Sharing button under the **Connections** section on the Tella Homescreen to get started.

-In order to use the feature, the sender and receiver need to join the same Wi-Fi network.
-You can connect to mobile devices using Tella (Android or iOS) or connect a mobile device to a computer.
+In order to use the feature, the sender and receiver need to be on the same Wi-Fi network.
+You can share files between two mobile devices (Android or iOS) or from a mobile device to a computer.
 There are 2 ways to connect your devices though Wi-Fi:
 1. Using a local network, such as the Wi-Fi at your home or work, or a public Wi-Fi network.
-2. Setting up a Hotspot on a device, and make sure both the sender and receiver have joined it.
-One of the devices can act as Hotspot and the other one could connect to it.
+2. Setting up a Hotspot on a device, and making sure both the sender and receiver have joined it.
+One of the devices can act as Hotspot while the other one connects to it.

-Nearby Sharing will show a tutorial that will guide users in every step of the connection process.
+Nearby Sharing will show a tutorial to guide users in every step of the connection process.

 :::note
 Some public Wi-Fi networks might not work due to their configuration preventing direct transfers.